muhziddan/Microservice-Exercise/README.md

 # Microservice Using .NET Exercise

-An Microservice exercise using .NET
+A Microservice exercise using .NET

 ## Reference